SharePoint/sp-dev-docs/docs/apis/syntex/rest-applymodel-method.md

 ---
 title: Batch apply model
-ms.author: chucked
+description: Use REST API to apply a document understanding model to one or more libraries. ms.date: 09/23/2022 ms.author: chucked
 author: chuckedmonson
 manager: pamgreen
 ms.reviewer: ssquires
 audience: admin
 ms.topic: reference
-ms.prod: microsoft-365-enterprise
-search.appverid:
 ms.collection: m365initiative-syntex
 ms.localizationpriority: high
-description: Use REST API to apply a document understanding model to one or more libraries.
 ---
 # Batch Apply model

 Applies (or syncs) a trained document understanding model to one or more libraries (see [example](rest-applymodel-method.md#examples)).